directors

 Jesse Winter: President & CEO

 Coach Jesse Winter started his basketball career at South Side High School where he was a 2-year captain and a standout player.
 He was inducted into the program’s Hall of Fame for his achievements of being All-Long Island and leading the team to the Nassau County Championship Games.
 After high school, Jesse played at SUNY Cortland where he was a 2-year Captain.
-For the Red Dragons, he held the All-Time Leading Career Scorer record in the school’s history for 10 years scoring 1,525 points, was 2nd All-Time in assists and a 2-time All American that helped lead the team to a SUNYAC Championship that advanced to the 2nd Round of the NCAA Tournament.
+For the Red Dragons, he graduated as the All-Time Leading Career Scorer record in the school’s history scoring 1,525 points, was 2nd All-Time in assists and a 2-time All American that helped lead the team to a SUNYAC Championship that advanced to the 2nd Round of the NCAA Tournament.
 After College, Jesse played 1 season of professional basketball in Israel in the National League for Ramat Hasharon.
 Jesse is currently a FIBA Certified basketball trainer.
 He was the Basketball Director at Camps such as Camp Wayne, Coalman Country and the Junior Knicks Virtual Summer Basketball Camp.
 In 2021, he coached our 5th Grade Team to an AAU D2 National Championship in Orlando, Florida.

 Trevor Stark: Boys Basketball Director